Beyond-11-Tech/domainKit-backend/docs/api.md

 # endpoints

-### /search
+### /v1/domain/a
-a basic search endpoint, use primarily for testing and development.
+a basic search endpoint, returns the A (IPv4) records for a given domain.

 it will search all DNS providers for the specified domain, and return the A records as the result